ORNL/cpp-proposals-pub/D1673/blas_interface.md

 3. It does not privilege floating-point element types.

-However, it has the following disadvantages:
+However, it has the following _disadvantages_:

 1. Implementations based on an existing BLAS library must "double-check" scaling factors.
 If any is zero, the implementation